OPM/ResInsight-UserDocumentation/content/scripting/PythonRips.md

 import rips
 import time

+# Internal function for creating a result from a small chunk of poro and permx results
+# The return value of the function is a generator for the results rather than the result itself.
 def createResult(poroChunks, permxChunks):
+    # Loop through all the chunks of poro and permx in order
     for (poroChunk, permxChunk) in zip(poroChunks, permxChunks):
         resultChunk = []
+        # Loop through all the values inside the chunks, in order
         for (poro, permx) in zip(poroChunk.values, permxChunk.values):
             resultChunk.append(poro * permx)
+        # Return a generator object that behaves like a Python iterator
         yield resultChunk

 resInsight     = rips.Instance.find()
 start = time.time()
 case = resInsight.project.case(id=0)

+# Get a generator for the poro results.
+The generator will provide a chunk each time it is iterated
 poroChunks = case.properties.activeCellPropertyAsync('STATIC_NATIVE', 'PORO', 0)
+# Get a generator for the permx results.
+The generator will provide a chunk each time it is iterated
 permxChunks = case.properties.activeCellPropertyAsync('STATIC_NATIVE', 'PERMX', 0)

+# Send back the result with the result provided by a generator object.
+# Iterating the result generator will cause the script to read from the poro and permx generators
+# And return the result of each iteration
 case.properties.setActiveCellPropertyAsync(createResult(poroChunks, permxChunks),
                                            'GENERATED', 'POROPERMXAS', 0)

 end = time.time()
 print("Time elapsed: ", end - start)

-print("Transferred all results back")
+print("Transferred all results back") view = case.views()[0].applyCellResult('GENERATED', 'POROPERMXAS')
 ```